 Once your kids are well and your spouse is on board, know that you’ve got this.

 I say this not because you don’t know, but because I know that someone needs to read this.
-Two years ago, I needed to read this.
-And now that we’re into our second year of homeschooling or “road schooling” (side note: we’re hardly ever home), I am writing this for someone else’s benefit.
+Three years ago, I needed to read this.
+And now that we’re into our fourth year of homeschooling or “road schooling” (side note: we’re hardly ever home), I am writing this for someone else’s benefit.

 In the meantime, that little girl…that one with the self directed timing.
 I think that she’ll be OK.

 And since you’re still reading, let me introduce myself.
 My name is Lisa.
 I’m a recovering pharmacist.
 I have a knack for fashion and a thing for whipping up gourmet dishes.
 Travel excites me and I hate when people try to put me “in a box”.
+I’m a devoted wife.
 Oh, and in case you didn’t know… I’m also a homeschooling mom.

 Do you homeschool?
 Are you curious or just thinking about it?
 Let me know in the comments.